The Learning Center at PARI offers continuing education opportunities for students, researchers, educators, and organizations.

 Educators wanting to give their students a one of a kind experience can partner with LCAP to provide access to instruments and resources, classroom space, lodging and food.
 Educators can provide their own content or take advantage of optional educational and IT support.
 Topics are not restricted to sciences but can be tied to any educational program that would be enhanced by the setting of a former NASA station rich in history nestled within a pristine national forest.
 Creative writing, outdoor education, history, and communications are some topics beyond science and math that have been explored here.

-PARI is currently accepting applications for our 2019 Summer Programs.
+We are currently accepting applications for our 2020 Summer Programs.

 After nearly two decades of supporting the research and projects of extraordinary undergraduates during our summer season, we have found that the most rewarding experiences have been reported by those who have become involved in the camps and workshops offered to younger students.
 When they have taken responsibility for an aspect of curriculum like breaking news in astrobiology, an instrument like a radio telescope, an activity like building and launching model rockets, or even guiding morning jogs through the trails on the site, they become a part of the inspiration LCAP sparks in others and feel a sense of ownership over a facility that has shaped lives.

-So, this summer we’re launching new positions that combine the best of what has been done in the past.
+So, our summer positions combine the best of what has been done in the past.
 We’ll be looking for candidates who are interested in taking on two roles.
-Part of the summer will consist of hands-on education, research, and recreational activities with campers and becoming a role model and guide for their exploration of STEM and space science.
-These councilors will also have the opportunity to plan their own research or project while taking advantage of LCAP facilities, instruments and the support of its staff.
+Part of the summer will consist of hands on education, research, and recreational activities with campers and becoming a role model and guide for their exploration of STEM and space science.
+These counselors will also have the opportunity to plan their own research or project while taking advantage of LCAP facilities, instruments and the support of its staff.
+This position includes lodging, meals, and a stipend.